acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 We are processing data, not behaviour.

-User intent is lost.
+Intent has been lost.

-## Trade-Offs
+## Accidental Trade-Off

-This is a common trade-off which is made with RESTful API designs.
-Unlike with Remote Procedure Calls (RPC) which issues an instruction to an application to perform a behaviour - a RESTful API client makes a request to describe the specific change to the data it wants to see happen.
+This is a common trade-off made with a RESTful API design.
+Unlike with Remote Procedure Calls (RPC) which issues an instruction to an application to perform an action - a RESTful API client makes a request to describe the specific change to the data it wants to see happen.

 This is not an article arguing against REST (or urging you to change how you design your APIs).
 In fact, many other patterns and technologies have similar trade-offs.

 The problem I'm highlighting is: **too often intent is lost accidentally**.

-Accidental Intent Cancelling often doesn't become apparent until much later into the development of a product or feature.
+Accidental Intent Cancelling may not become apparent until after significant development of a product or feature.
 Once clear intent is needed, it may require a significant refactoring investment to regain it.

 RESTful APIs _"represent state transfer"_ by design.
 A client is describing the state change required and not behaviour.
 And this may be perfectly fine.
 Domains without significant complexity may have no reason to have a more complex interface allowing the process of behavour over data.